jesperolsson-se/Eolang-exercises/README.md

 # Eolang-exercises

-Object-oriented (OO) design is a very powerful approach for modelling real-world problem domains, but of the programming languages popularly thought of as "OO" few readily lend themselves to authentic object thinking - at least, that appears to be the rationale behind the development of [eolang](https://github.com/cqfn/eo).
+Object-oriented (OO) design is a very powerful approach for modelling real-world problem domains, but out of the programming languages popularly thought of as "OO", few readily lend themselves to authentic object thinking - at least, that appears to be the rationale behind the development of [eolang](https://github.com/cqfn/eo).